Notes on Fossil Plants

 Craigia is a living genus with one or two (the 2nd may be extinct) species in southern China.
 It was common in the Tertiary of western North America, Europe and Asia.

-The European Craigia bronni is known from flowers, fruits and pollen.
-The fruits were previously known as Pteleaecarpum bronnii, Pteleaecarpum europaeum or Ulmis bronnii, and the flowers as Tilia gieskei.
+The European Craigia bronnii is known from flowers, fruits and pollen.
+The fruits were previously known as Pteleaecarpum bronnii, Pteleaecarpum europaeum, Ulmus bronnii Unger, and Ulmus europaea Bronn, and the flowers as Tilia gieskei.
 Leaves referred to Dombeyopsis lobata Unger may also belong to this species.
 Craigia bronnii is known from the Miocene of Greece, the Miocene and Oligocene of Germany, and the Oligocene of Hungary and the Czech Republic.
 [3]

 Leaves assignable to Dombeyopsis lobata have also been placed in Dombeyopsis grandifolia Unger, Dombeyopsis sidaefolia Unger, Dombeyopsis tiliaefolia (A. Braun) Unger, Ficus dombeyopsis Unger, Ficus tiliaefolia (A. Braun) Heer, Cecropia europaea Ettingshausen, Cecropia heerii Ettingshausen and Sterculia dombeyopsis (Unger) Schimper [3].

-Fruits of Craigia are recorded from the Eocene of China.
+Craigia hainanensis is recorded from the Eocene (Changchang Fm) of Hainan.

 Florissantia

-Three species are recognised; Florissantia speirii (Lesquereux) Manchester from the Oligocene of Oregon, Florissantia quilchenensis (Mathewes & Brooke) Manchester from the Middle Eocene of British Columbia and Washington, and Florissantia ashwillii Manchester from the Middle Eocene to Early Oligocene of Oregon, on the basis of differences in perianth and anther morphology.
+Four species are recognised; Florissantia speirii (Lesquereux) Manchester from the Oligocene of Oregon, Florissantia quilchenensis (Mathewes & Brooke) Manchester from the Middle Eocene of British Columbia and Washington, Florissantia ashwillii Manchester from the Middle Eocene to Early Oligocene of Oregon, on the basis of differences in perianth and anther morphology, and Florissantia sikhote-alinensis (Krysh.)
+Manchester, from the Miocene of the Sikhote-Alin in the Soviet Far East

 Reevesia